a couple doing a pregnancy photosession in Slovakia

 The same, if you have pregnancy hots, don’t plan a vacation to a tropical island.
 I’m pretty sure being uncomfortable or not being able to leave the air-conditioned room is not what you want to do.

-#7 babymoon tip – check the food out before you go
+Check the food out before you go

 So, make sure to check out what restaurants are available in the area you would like to go to.
 For this reason, a bit more touristy destinations are a better idea, as there are usually a bunch of different popular cuisines available, such as Italian, Indian, etc.

-#8 babymoon tip – don’t forget a travel insurance
+Don’t forget a travel insurance

-It’s always a good idea to have travel insurance when going somewhere, of course.
-You never know when something will decide to go wrong.
-And even if you’re in Europe and you’re covered by the EHIC, it only covers very basic care in the state hospitals.
+Even if you’re in Europe and you’re covered by the EHIC, it only covers very basic care in the state hospitals.
 And in many cases, unfortunately, the state health care could be a lot better.

-#9 babymoon tip – take a lot of pictures!
+Take a lot of pictures!

 Even if you feel like you’re big and bloated, take pictures!
 You’ll love looking back at them.